AhsanUET123/AhsanUET123/README.md

 - 👋 Hi, I’m @AhsanUET123
 - 👀 I’m interested in developing games and Cybersecurity.
-- 🌱 I’m currently learning Python,C++
+- 🌱 I’m currently learning Python,C++,pentesting.
 - 💞️ I’m looking to collaborate with Bill gates daughters

 - ⚡ Fun fact: The Earth is not the only plant to live.